How I raided a library book sale and found over 800 books to resell on Amazon in one day.

 I just moved to a new town.
-It has a population of about 100,000, much smaller than the city I came from, and in moving to a town this size I expected my
+It has a population of about 100,000, much smaller than the city I came from.
+So I expected my Amazon income would take a huge hit from lack of sources.

 My first day in town I visited the main library to see if they had a used book cart or bookstore.
 They had neither, but what I found was even better: A sign advertising their bi-annual book sale, which was the next day.